mjh2901/mikehathaway.com/_posts/2022-12-3-alma-linux-9-docker.md

 ---
 ### Build the ultimate Docker setup!

 This is an update to my post on 3-13-2022, the original article was based on Rocky Linux 8.5.
 There have been changes to the OS since then.
 First I switched to Alma Linux which is basically just like rocky with a different organization behind it.
-Second ther is now some default docker software in teh 9.0 version of Alma and Rockey linux that nececetates removing software prior to install.
+Second there is now some default docker software in the 9.0 version of Alma and Rockey linux that nececetates removing software prior to install.
 I decided to repost this as a new tutorial rather than update the old.

 We are going to take a vanila Alma Linux 9 server and install Docker.
 We are also going to add a web front end to manage docker known as Portainer.
 Finally to we are going to setup our docker containers to automatically update themselves with a program called WatchTower.
 Once finished you will have an easy to manage Docker system that updates all of your containers automatically.